knative/docs/docs/admin/install/serving/install-serving-with-yaml.md

 ## Install optional Serving extensions

-The tabs below expand to show instructions for installing each Serving extension.
+The following tabs expand to show instructions for installing each Serving extension.

 === "HPA autoscaling"